jstg004/blockchain_research/coral_notes.md

 #### third parties

-* an interested 3rd partycan Coralize a URL before publishing it
+* an interested 3rd party can Coralize a URL before publishing it
   * causes all embedded relative links to use CoralCDN as well

 #### users